Veeam Changed Block Tracking Driver

 Before installing the Veeam CBT driver on a computer, consider the following prerequisites:

-- If your computer is running Microsoft Windows OS Server 2008 R2 SP1, make sure the update KB3033929 is installed in the OS.
+- If your computer runs Microsoft Windows Server 2008 R2 SP1, make sure the update KB3033929 is installed in the OS.

 The update adds the SHA-2 code signing support that is required for verification of the Veeam CBT driver signature.
 Without this update installed, the OS running on a protected computer will fail to boot after you install the Veeam CBT driver.
 To learn more, see this Microsoft KB article.